The Scottish Highlands is a wild and mountainous region situated in the northwest of Scotland.

-On the other hand, visiting the Highlands in summer when it’s green and lush gives you the ingredients for a perfect road trip, especially if you head to the far north and experience one of the greatest road journeys in the world on the North Coast 500.
+On the other hand, embarking on a road trip through the Scottish Highlands in summer when it’s green and lush is a not-to-be-missed experience, especially if you head to the far north and drive one of the greatest road journeys in the world on the North Coast 500.

 I think it’s safe to say there are more than enough places to visit in the Scottish Highlands that you could easily spend a two-week holiday there and never get bored, and it makes a great alternative to spending a summer break in the busy cities of Edinburgh and Glasgow.

 If you want to discover more great attractions in Scotland check out this page: Tourist Map of Scotland.

 If a visit to the Highlands is combined with a love of the TV series Outlander you might find this article handy: Where Are The Best Outlander Tours in Scotland?

 If you’d rather avoid the places where everyone else goes read this article: The Best Non-Touristy Places to Go in Scotland.

 Fallen in love with the Highlands?
 Then you’ll enjoy this article: A Guide to the Most Romantic Places in Scotland.